14 and by their prayer for you, who long for you because of the exceeding grace of God in you. 15 Thanks be to God for His indescribable gift!

 Thanks be to God for His indescribable gift!

-Paul concludes his two chapters on grace-giving with personal thanks to God for His greatest gift of grace—the Lord Jesus Christ.
+Paul concluded his two chapters on grace-giving with personal thanks to God for His greatest gift of grace—the Lord Jesus Christ.
 No one can fully explain God’s “indescribable gift.”
 That gift is eternal salvation by the death of Christ.
 The gift of Jesus Christ and His work made this kind of generosity possible.

 Jesus is the ultimate motive for grace-giving because He is the epitome of grace expression.